MBA vs MS: What’s the Difference

 5 – Joint Degrees: Many universities offer a joint degree, such as an MBA/MS in finance.
 Your education will take slightly longer, but you’ll have the breadth of the MBA and the depth of the MS.

-Whatever you do, try not to sweat it.
+When running a MBA vs MS analysis, try not to sweat it.
 You’re wise to pursue either degree.
 Whether you earn a masters degree in business administration or masters in science in finance, you should find yourself well-positioned for success.

 Master of Business Administration (MBA) Programs